7: A Salowe Vision

 First telekinesis, now teleporting?

-If Uzi wasn’t trying to be stealthy, she’d frickin scream.
+If Uzi wasn’t trying to be stealthy, she’d have frickin screamed!

 Whatever, I can put it all on the conspiracy board later.
 Right now, survival.
 Did knowing Doll was spying matter for that?

 …What did Doll want?
 Vengence.
 Uzi wouldn’t let Doll have it.
-If the disassemblers were once worker drones, if the humans sent them here without a way back, without even a communications relay, preloaded with mysterious memory-scrubbing malware?
+And not just out of a spite!
+If the disassemblers were once worker drones, if the humans sent them here without a way back, without a word on the communications relay, preloaded with mysterious memory-scrubbing malware?
 It was clear who the real bad guy was.

-If Uzi explained what she’d saw… J didn’t even have to agree with her about the anti-human, anti-corporate stuff.
+If Uzi explained what she’d seen… J didn’t even have to agree with her about the anti-human, anti-corporate stuff.
 Doll could be their common enemy.
-No one’s going to bully me if I have a murder drone on my side, haha.
+No one’s going to bully me if I have a murder drone on my side, haha!

 Another peek — J had finished whatever robo-surgery she needed the armblade for.
 Gathering her courage, Uzi stepped out from her cover, and J didn’t react.
 Sending commands over the wire?